-Dear Alicia Parrinello:
+Dear Sabrina Lilla:

-On behalf of the Hospitality House food pantry, I would like to request that a minimum of \$3500 in Community Development Block Grant funding be awarded to help the pantry continue to provide food assistance to the low-income residents of the City of Novi.
+On behalf of the Hospitality House food pantry, I would like to request that a minimum of \$3500 in Community Development Block Grant funding be made to help the pantry continue to provide food assistance to the low-income residents of Novi.

-Year to date Hospitality House has distributed 37,985 pounds of food to 587 households in Novi.
-This figure has a dollar value of over \$64,194.65 in value.
-Of the 26 different municipalities Hospitality House serves.
-Novi is the third largest city from which our clients originate from.
+In the first six (6) months of 2018 Hospitality House distributed 200,876 pounds of food to 95 households in Novi.
+Novi is tied with the City of Wixom as the second largest beneficiary of Hospitality House services.
 Each client received approximately 51 pounds of food per visit from the pantry.
 Every month, we allow families with incomes below 200% of the federal poverty level to come in and "shop" our pantry, selecting the food that best meets their family needs.